-Hamsters are often a child’s first pet, principally because they are small, charming animals with a great deal of character.
+Hamsters are often a child’s first pet.
 However, their needs are actually very complex and they can be easily injured by incautious handling.

 Your duty of care

 Owning and caring for a hamster can be very rewarding, but it is also a big responsibility and a long-term commitment in terms of care.
 If you own or are responsible for a hamster, even on a temporary basis, you are required under the Animal Welfare Act to care for them properly.

 There is no one 'perfect' way to care for all hamsters because every hamster and every situation is different.
 It is up to you how you look after your hamster but you must take reasonable steps to ensure that you meet all their needs.

 Read our expert reviewed pet care information to find out more about the needs of hamsters: Environment, Diet, Behaviour, Company, and Health and welfare.

 You can also look at our information booklet How to take care of your hamster (PDF 1.36MB).

 Bedding material is used to describe the material or substrate that is used to cover the bottom of the cage.

 Nesting material is used to describe the material provided in addition to bedding material, which is given to the hamsters for nest building and nesting behaviour.